alexxriv/mern_stack/BLANK_README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** alexxriv, mern-stack, @, alex.trrzrivera@gmail.com, Full Stack Mern Project, Full stack app using MongoDB Atlas, Express.js, React and Node.js
+*** alexxriv, mern_stack, @, criptoeconomiaorg@protonmail.com, Full Stack Mern Project, Full stack app using MongoDB Atlas, Express.js, React and Node.js
 -->